-Next TV: Sarandos Says Netflix Knew 'House of Cards' Was a Hit in Week 1Content Chief Also Rips Traditional TV for 'Becoming a B-to-B Business' 3/21/2013 12:40 PM Eastern
+Next TV: Sarandos Says Netflix Knew 'House of Cards' Was a Hit in Week 1Content Chief also Rips Traditional TV for 'Becoming a B-to-B Business' 3/21/2013 1:07 PM Eastern

 It didn't take Netflix long to deem House of Cards a hit.

 A week after the show launched Feb.
-1, in fact, according to the company’s chief content officer, Ted Sarandos, who shed light on Netflix’s game-changing operations at B&C/Multichannel News’ Next TV Summit on Thursday.
+1, in fact, according to the company's chief content officer, Ted Sarandos, who shed light on Netflix's game-changing operations at the Next TV Summit, in partnership with B&C/Multichannel News, on Thursday in NYC.